exonum/exonum-doc/src/roadmap.md

 ## Interface Description

-Exonums 0.1 requires that a service developer manually specify a number of parameters (service ID, transaction ID's, binary offsets of data in [transactions](architecture/transactions.md)).
-This specification is unclear, leads to a big number of potential problems.
+Exonums 0.1 requires that a service developer manually specify a number of parameters (service ID, transaction IDs, binary offsets of data in [transactions](architecture/transactions.md)).
+This specification may be unclear and leads to a number of potential problems.

 !!! note "Example"
     One can easily imagine a problem caused by two different services having